 In 1977, the Zimmer's sold 2 ½ acres, including the farmhouse, to Jan and Janet deVries, who created a six-room bed and breakfast inn called Glendeven, one of the first bed & breakfast inns on the coast.
 During their 22 years here, the deVries's converted the tired and nearly rotten hay barn into a refined second and third floor residence for their family, designed and built the Stevenscroft annex, which added four lovely fireplaced inn rooms to the five rooms in the farmhouse, and created the first floor gallery.

 Sharon and Charles "Higgins" Williams purchased Glendeven from the deVries's in March 1999.
 Their first project added a tenth room, the Carriage House Suite, which opened that summer.
 In January 2000, they purchased Little River's former blacksmith shop across the meadow south of the farmhouse and named it "La Bella Vista".

-John and Mike brought along their small herd of six llamas to graze in the pastures surrounding Glendeven putting the “farm” back in “farmhouse.”
-In October 2008 The Wine Bar[n] opened in the former gallery space that is now the first floor of the barn.
-The inn’s reception and wine hour location were moved there as well.
+John and Mike brought along their small herd of six llamas to graze in the pastures surrounding Glendeven putting the "farm" back in "farmhouse."
+In October 2008 The guest-only Wine Bar[n] opened in the former gallery space that is now the first floor of the barn.
+The inn's reception and wine hour location were moved there as well.